MoatazAbdAlmageed/MoatazAbdAlmageed/README.md

 ## About me

-I am a Web Developer located in Egypt, I currently work as a full time Web Developer for Wuilt.
-I am looking to take on more work and to increase my skills as a Web Developer.
+I am a Full stack Web Developer with +6 years of experience.
+I work for Wuilt.
+I am looking forward to taking on more work and increase my skills as a Web Developer.
+I'm married and I have 2 sons; Hamza and Bilal

 ## Skills